JohnKendrick/PDielec/Sphinx/software.rst

 Scenario Tabs
 -------------

 There can be more than one *Scenario Tab*.
 Each one specifies a particular material, method or particle shape which will be used for the calculation of the effective medium.
 The results of the calculations will be shown in the *Plotting Tab*.
+For each scenario it is assumed that the size of the particle embedded in the matrix is small compared with the wavelength of light.

 .. _fig-scenarioTab: